MrPowers/neapowers/content/investing/larry-summers.md

 # Larry Summers

+## Larry Summers Says the Fed Should Taper Faster (September 24, 2021)

+The task of growing the Chinese economy has been very real estate dependent.

+He was happy the Fed said they would taper later this year.

+He wishes the Fed would taper faster.
+He thinks it's going to look a bit more stagflationary now.
+Continuing inflation pressure and less growth, given bottlenecks and labor shortages.

+In the Michigan survey, people are saying they don't think it's a good time to buy a car or a house.
+That's a negative demand side indicator.

+Crypto suggests the desire for secrecy for large financial sums.

+We wouldn't have a viable airline industry if we didn't regulate airline safety.
+Ultimately, blockchain based business will do better being regulated in a sound way.

+The idea where Bitcoin will be some sort of libertarian paradise, then it'll be resting on a flimsy foundation.

 ## House Prices are Scary (July 3, 2021)

 Labor force participation did not increase in the latest job return.
 The long awaited return of workers still hasn't materialized.